-Current CCTV camera technology is advanced and sophisticated, requiring specialist knowledge to install and set up correctly.
+CCTV camera technology is advanced and sophisticated, requiring specialist knowledge by a CCTV installer to install and set up correctly.
 There is a vast array of options, together with terminology that you may not have heard of before.
-So we decided to create this guide to help you understand CCTV cameras better when considering CCTV installation for your business.
-If you need any help while reading this guide, please call us on 0203 642 8790
+So we decided to create this guide to help you understand CCTV cameras better when considering home or business CCTV installation.
+If you need any help while reading this guide, please call us on 020 3282 0453

 CCD Chip Size & Chip Sets

 The main function of a CCTV camera is to capture light and convert it into a video signal.
 At the core of a CCTV camera is a CCD sensor (Charge Coupled Device).
 This converts light into an electrical signal.
 Signal processing converts the electrical signal to a video signal that can be displayed on screen or recorded.